Doctrine · The Carved Form

 • Rejects: coercion, guilt leverage, "you owe us."

-• Example: you ask to extend a meeting and honor "no" without penalty.
+• Example: you ask to extend a meeting and honour "no" without penalty.

 Short form: Authority is stewardship, not entitlement.

-A steward is a leader who coordinates service and accountability, not truth.
+A steward coordinates service and accountability, not truth.
 Roles are temporary and reviewable.

 • Commitments: temporary roles, reviewability, open questioning, documented decisions.